 Doctors are working to learn more about melanoma, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 This section is not meant to be a complete list of new trials as this field is changing rapidly.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Enhanced prevention and early detection methods.
 There is ongoing research on better prevention and early detection strategies for melanoma.
-Both primary prevention (keeping melanoma from developing) and secondary prevention (early detection of melanoma) are important.
+Both primary and secondary prevention are important.
+Primary prevention involves keeping melanoma from developing, while secondary prevention includes methods of early detection.
 One promising area is the screening of people with a high risk of developing melanoma.

 Targeted therapy.
 As discussed in the Treatment Options section, targeted therapy is a treatment that targets specific genes or proteins.
 It is a major area of research for melanoma.
 Ongoing research has identified a number of molecular pathways and activated or mutated genes in melanoma.
 This includes the most commonly mutated gene BRAF as well as activation of the MAP kinase pathway.
 Ongoing laboratory and clinical research confirms the importance of these genes and pathways in melanoma.